MiriamAng/IntegrationWorkflow_APLIS/README.md

 A standardized, open-source framework to integrate both <ins>publicly available</ins> and <ins>custom developed</ins> deep-learning (DL) models into the anatomic pathology laboratory information system (AP-LIS).

 > [!WARNING]
-> This repository contains work-in-progress code that may be updated, modified, or changed frequently as development continues.
-Feedback are welcome!
+> This repository contains work-in-progress code and is currently being finalized.
+Please check back.

 > [!CAUTION]
 > All DL models employed in this work as well as the freely available software used for DL model deployment and visualization are non-commercial, open-source resources intended for research use only.
 Hence, use of the integration framework outside of research context is under the responsibility of the user.